lenn0n/dentalism-api/README.md

-### Simple NodeJS + ExpressJS + TypeScript Boilerplate
+### Dentalism API

-A boilerplate for starting a new project using the following technologies:
+A personal project using the following technologies:

 ⭐ NodeJS